What is Lean Protein? Benefits and Sources of Lean Protein

 3. Improves Heart Health

 Numerous research has found that death caused by heart attacks could be avoided if the concerned people ate less high-protein meat, especially red meat.
-Lean protein gives you the right amount of macronutrients and also takes care of your heart.
+Lean protein gives you the right macronutrients and cares for your heart.

 4. Stabilize Blood Glucose Levels

 Lean protein has less amount of carbohydrates.
 Carbs are sugar molecules that your body breaks down into glucose.
 More carbs mean higher levels of blood glucose.
-Lean protein has less quantity of carbohydrates per serving, ensuring that your blood glucose levels stay within healthy limits.
+Lean protein has fewer carbohydrates per serving, ensuring your blood glucose levels stay within healthy limits.

 5. Better Absorption of Minerals

-Since lean proteins have less or no amount of fat, the body fully absorbs minerals and vitamins.
+The body fully absorbs minerals and vitamins since lean proteins have less or no fat.
 Also, lean protein is an excellent source of crucial minerals and vitamins like Vitamin C and iron.

 Sources of Lean Proteins